 The best way to get to the Lincoln Memorial is by Metro.
 The closest stops are Foggy Bottom (0.8 miles) (Orange and Blue lines), Smithsonian (1.1. miles) (Orange line), Arlington National Cemetery (0.9 miles) (Blue line), or Federal Triangle (1.4 miles) (Orange line).
 Metro has a handy Trip Planner and here’s a map of the Metro lines.

 There isn’t any parking immediately next to the Lincoln Memorial (except for tourist buses).
-Depending on time of day and how busy it is, it might be possible to find parking along Constitution Avenue, but make careful note of the signs to make sure you don’t get towed.
+Depending on the time of day and how busy it is, it might be possible to find parking along Constitution Avenue, but take careful note of the signs to make sure you don’t get towed.
 There’s often free parking along Hains Point, but that’s first-come-first-served, and you might end up with a long walk back to your car during the busy tourist season.
 And be warned that the roads around the Lincoln Memorial can be confusing; it’s very easy to end up across the river in Arlington before you know it.
 If you’re coming from the Arlington side, another good option is to park at Arlington National Cemetery (check hours and parking fees) and walk across Memorial Bridge.

 There are no entrance fees, reservations, or tickets and no lines except very rarely for the small exhibit under the building (which is mostly because that’s where the restrooms are).